Here is another gift that I made for my DH's birthday. This one was from me and contains not one, but TWO gift cards. Here it is:

 Urban Couture papers were adhered to both front and back covers.

 The angled band was made from one of the tags in the Urban Couture packet.
 I just took another piece of the same paper and made another tag, a little longer, to attach to the wide end of the first tag and make a band.
 I placed both tags on Chocolate Chip CS, measured out 1/4-inch, and cut out the contrasting paper.
 This was attached to the CD holder with sticky tape I got from Taylor VanBruggen at a great price!
-After that, I attached jumbo eyelets at each end, for the tie.
+After that, I

 Does it look football-ish?!?
 LOL!!!
 You know how the uniforms have all these ties and things on them, right?
 I was going for that look!
 LOL!!!